-Penalties: formal determinations: means
+Penalties: formal assessments and determinations: means

 You must normally treat penalties in the same way as any tax or interest that is due.
 This principle applies whether a penalty is being assessed or is being included in a contract settlement.

 The only situation in which you may consider not charging a penalty is when you have strong evidence to indicate that the person will not be able to pay it, but you must follow the guidance below for the exact circumstances in which you can do this.

 The guidance below explains the slightly different approach to the consideration of means for direct and indirect tax cases.